Skip to main content

 Dr. Lee received his B.S. degree in animal science ('88) and his D.V.M. ('94) from Cornell University.
 He was a small animal general practitioner in Portland, ME before returning to Cornell as an instructor and extension veterinary for the college’s endocrinology laboratory.
 He received his MBA degree from the Johnson School in 1999 and stayed on at the CVM as director of external relations and marketing until 2003.

-Jorge ColonJorge Colón, DVM, MBA
+Jorge ColonJorge L. Colón, DVM, MBA

 Associate Professor of Practice in Financial and Organizational Management

-Dr. Jorge Colón '92, D.V.M.
+Dr. Jorge L. Colón '92, D.V.M.
 '95 joined the Center for Veterinary Business and Entrepreneurship in February 2020 as the center's Associate Professor of Practice in financial and organizational management.

 In this position, Colón leads a new program that incorporates financial and organizational management competencies into college curricula.
 He designs and delivers interactive learning experiences in existing core courses as well as developing new courses, including a new Certificate of Veterinary Business Management.
 In addition to collaborating with a variety of stakeholders — including faculty at CVM and across Cornell, in industry, start-up businesses and with alumni — Colón helps students develop an innovative, creative mindset and equip them with professional competencies to prepare them for a lifetime of career success.